901abc26123bee/901abc26123bee.github.io/source/_posts/Unveiling-HTTPS-The-Roles-of-PKCS-Digital-Certificates-Public-Key-Infrastructure-and-Chain-of-Trust.md

 - Chain of Trust
 ---

 In network communications, we often need to protect the content of our messages, and this is done by hiding the original content through encryption.
-Encryption technology is mainly divided into two categories: symmetric encryption and asymmetric encryption.
+HTTPS (HyperText Transfer Protocol Secure) uses a combination of symmetric and asymmetric encryption to ensure secure communication over the internet.
+Here's how it works:

+1. TCP Handshake: The initial connection between the client and server is established using TCP (Transmission Control Protocol).
+This handshake ensures a reliable connection.

+2. SSL/TLS Handshake:
+    - Client Hello: The client sends a message indicating its support for SSL/TLS version and set of necessary encryption algorithms (cipher suites) it prefers.
+    - Server Hello: The server responds so let browser knows whether it can support the algorithms and TLS version.
+The server then sends the SSL certificate to the client.
+The certificate contains the public key, hostname, expiry dates, etc.
+    - Certificate Verification: The client verifies the server's certificate to ensure it belongs to the intended party.
+    - Key Exchange: The client uses this public key(parse from certificate) to encrypt a randomly generated session key.
+    - Finished: Now that both the client and the server hold the same session key (symmetric encryption),.
+3. Data Encryption:
+    - Symmetric Encryption: All subsequent data is encrypted using the shared secret key.
+This is much faster than asymmetric encryption and is ideal for large amounts of data.

 ## Symmetric Encryption